obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 **Show/Hide UI Elements**: Re-enable Elements hidden by this theme
 - Re-enable Title Bar: Re-enable this to have a title bar, e.g. for moving the Obsidian window
-- Re-enable Ribbons: Ribbons are the thin vertical bars to the very left & right
+- Re-enable Ribbons: Ribbons are the thin vertical bars to the very left & right.
+The left ribbon is the element that contains the settings button.
 - Permanently show the Header Bar: When false, the Header bar is still visible upon focus and hover
 - Permanently show the Status Bar: When false, the Status bar is still visible when hovering.
 (This setting will be overridden when you use the default status bar.)
 - Default Theme Status Bar: Use the Status Bar from the default theme, which will also be permanently visible.
-- Hide the "✧" in the Status Bar: Hide the "signature" icon of the theme in the status bar.
+- Source Mode: Permanently show full URLs (new Editor only): In Source Mode, URLs on non-active lines will are folded (Obsidian 0.13+ only).
+Enable this to permanently show the full URL.
 - Re-enable Close Buttons: When false, you can close the menu with `Esc` or by clicking outside the menu area.
 - Re-enable Scrollbars: When false, only the scroll bars in the Editor are shown.
-- Permanently show the Edit Mode Collapse Arrows: When false, you collapse buttons still become visible upon hovering.
 - Re-enable the Fold Markers: Fold markers are the ellipses ("...") next to a folded/collapsed item.
-- Permanently show the Graph Controls: When false, Graph controls are still visible when open, or upon hovering the top-left area.
+- Permanently show the Graph Controls: When false, graph controls are still visible when open, or upon hovering the top-left area.
-- Re-enable the Starred Pane Buttons: The two buttons to star the current file and the current search.
+- Starred Pane: Re-enable Buttons: The two buttons to star the current file and the current search.

-**Aesthetics**: Shapes, Color Schemes (coming soon), Cursor, & Decoration
+**Aesthetics 🎨**: Brightness, Color, Shapes, Cursor, & Decoration
-- ❇️ Angular Shapes: Enable to use angular shapes (🔲).
+- Shapes: Enable to use angular shapes (🔲) throughout the whole theme.
 Disable to use rounded shapes (🔘).
+- Preset Color Schemes: New Color Scheme: Nord ❄️.
+Selecting a preset color scheme other than "Custom Colors" overrides any Brightness, Color Tone, and Color Intensity settings.
+(More color schemes coming in the future!)
+- Custom Colors: Brightness (Light Mode): Note that a high brightness in light mode results in a white theme, regardless of the selected hue.
+- Custom Colors: Hue (Light Mode): Overall color tone of the theme.
+Mind that the appearance of the color is also affected by brightness and saturation.
+- Custom Colors: Saturation (Light Mode): Intensity of the chosen color tone (hue).
+Setting this to zero will result in grayscale, regardless of the hue chosen.
+- Custom Colors: Brightness (Dark Mode): Note that a low brightness in dark mode results in a black theme, regardless of the selected hue.
+- Custom Colors: Hue (Dark Mode): Overall color tone of the theme.
+Mind that the appearance of the color is also affected by brightness and saturation.
+- Custom Colors: Saturation (Dark Mode): Intensity of the chosen color tone (hue).
+Setting this to zero will result in grayscale, regardless of the hue chosen.
 - Block Cursor: Use a block cursor instead of a line cursor.
 For best results, also switch the main font to a monospace font.
-- Mono-colored Cursor: Use a mono-colored, purple cursor like in previous versions of "Shimmering Focus".
+- Mono-colored Cursor: Use a mono-colored, purple cursor.
-- Normal Checkboxes: Use the checkboxes from the default theme.
+- Menus: Normal Checkboxes: Use the checkboxes from the default theme.
-- Colored YAML: Use colored YAML frontmatter (in Edit Mode).
+- YAML: Coloring: Use colored YAML frontmatter (in Edit Mode).

-**Fonts**: Sizes, Font-Face, Letter-Spacing
+- Block Quotes: Decorative Quotation Mark: Show a decorative quotation mark next to blockquotes in Reading Mode.

+**Font & Text**: Font Sizes, Font Faces, Kerning, Alignment
 - Main Font
+- Relationship Line Fix for Custom Main Font: If you are using a custom main font, and the relationship lines for lists are off, try one of these.
+Otherwise, leave this at "Default".
 - Monospace Font: Used in Code blocks, YAML in Edit Mode, tables in Edit Mode, etc.
 - Monospace Font Size
+- UI Font: Affects the left side bar, right side bar, status bar, and header bar.
-- Side Bar Font: Applies to all text in the left and right side bar
+- Side Bar Font Size: Affects the left side bar and right side bar.
-- Side Bar Font Size
+- Status Bar Font Size
-- Menu Font: Font used in menus (i.e., Settings, Plugin Browser, Theme Browser).
+- Menu Font: Affects the settings menu, plugin browser and theme browser.
 - Menu Font Size
 - Normal-sized Blockquotes: Blockquotes have the same size and line-height as the rest of the text.
-- Status Bar Font Size
+- Left-aligned BLockquote Text: Use left-aligned text in blockquotes instead of justified text.
-- Heading Font: Applies to h1 to h5 Headings. (h6 headings are used for Pseudo-Admonitions.)
+- Heading Font: Applies to h1 to h6 Headings
+- Compact Headings: Makes Headings more compact by decreasing their letter spacing.
 - No Alternating Italic of Headings: In this theme, the Heading Levels alternate between italic/regular to make them more distinguishable.
 You can turn that feature off if you prefer non-italic for all heading levels.
 - Level 1 Headings
 - Level 2 Headings
 - Level 3 Headings
 - Level 4 Headings
 - Level 5 Headings
+- Level 6 Headings

 **Views & Content**: Max View, Focus View, Images, PDFs, & Line Length
-- Disable "Max View": "Max View" makes panes full length and images/PDFs full width when the left sidebar is hidden and readable line length when the left sidebar is shown.
+- Enable "Max View": Makes panes full length and images/PDFs full width when the left sidebar is hidden.
+Switches back to readable line length and smaller images/PDFs when the left sidebar is shown.
+Can be combined with "Focus View".
+(Requires "Readable Line Length" to be enabled.)
 - Enable "Focus View": Hiding the left side bar will also hide the right one.
 Note that with this feature, the right side bar stays hidden until the left one is shown again.
-Synergizes with "Max View", but also works with "Max View" disabled.
+Can be combined with "Max View".
 - Size of Images: Size of Images in % (when Max View is disabled or not active)
 - Size of embedded PDFs: Size of embedded PDFs in % (when Max View is disabled or not active)
-- Remove image borders: Disables the frame put around images.
 - Align Images & PDFs to the left: When disabled, they will be aligned to the center instead.
 - No Dark Mode for PDFs: Disable Dark Mode for PDFs when Obsidian is set to dark mode.

-**Spellcheck**: Style & Fine-tuning
+**Spellcheck (deprecated)**: Legacy Editor only
 - Use Classic Spellcheck Styling: Turns off the spellcheck styling of this theme and use the classic spellcheck styling.
 - No Spellcheck in YAML Header: Turn off Spellcheck in YAML Header.
 - No Spellcheck in Blockquotes: Turn off Spellcheck in Blockquotes.
 - No Spellcheck for HTML Tags: Turn off Spellcheck in HTML Tags (e.g. <br/> not marked)
 - No Spellcheck in Headers: Turn off Spellcheck in all headings.
-- No Spellcheck in strikethroughs: Turn off Spellcheck in any text enclosed by the strikethrough syntax (~~foobar~~).
+- No Spellcheck in Strikethroughs: Turn off Spellcheck in any text enclosed by the strikethrough syntax (~~foobar~~).
-- No Spellcheck in comments: Turn off Spellcheck in comments (%%comments%% as well as <!--comments-->).
+- No Spellcheck in Comments: Turn off Spellcheck in comments (%%comments%% as well as <!--comments-->).
 - No Spellcheck in Pandoc Citations: Turn off Spellcheck in Pandoc Citations (Bare Links).

-**Longform Plugin**: Font, Alignment, Background
-- Main Font for Longform Notes: Font used in folders marked as Longform Project
-- Longform Font Size
-- Left-aligned text in Longform notes: Use left-aligned instead of justified text.
-- No Background Color for Longform Notes: Turn off the slight coloring of longform notes.
-- Hide files named "Index.md" from File Explorer: Files named that way are created by some plugins like the Longform Plugin and in many cases should not be touched.

 **Mobile**: Settings specifically for mobile
 - Mobile Font Size

+**Plugin-Specific Settings**: File Explorer, Outline, Page Preview, Command Palette, Calendar, Link Favicons
+- File Explorer: No Icons: Removes the icons next next to files and folders in the file explorer and re-enables the collapse arrows.
+- Outline: Remove First Level of Headings: In case you have only one H1 heading per file, this will make the outline sidebar more compact.
+- Page Preview: Size: Width & Height of Page Previews (Popovers) in px.
+(Note that this means a quadratic growth of the preview size.)
+- Link Favicons: Grayscale Icons

+**Longform Plugin Settings**: Font, Alignment, Indentation, Background, Index File
+- Longform Main Font: Font used in folders marked as Longform Project.
+(Except code, which will keep using the monospace font.)
+- Longform Font Size
+- Left-aligned text: Use left-aligned text instead of justified text.
+- First-Line Indent (Preview Mode): Indent the first Line of a paragraph in longform notes (preview mode only).
+- Background Color Shift: Degree longform notes have a different color than normal notes (hue added).
+Setting this to "0" will make longform projects have the same background color as other notes.

-**Miscellaneous**: Popovers, Pandoc Citations, Annotation Tags, Active Line Highlighting, Command Palette, Alternating Row Colors, Relationship Lines, Calendar Plugin
+**Miscellaneous**: File Name Trimming, Pandoc Citations, Annotation Tags, Active Line Highlighting, Alternating Row Colors, Relationship Lines
-- Size of Popovers (Page Previews): Width & Height of Popovers in px
+- Sidebar: Trim File Names: When enabled long filenames will be trimmed.
+When disabled, long filenames will be wrapped to the next line.
 - No Emphasis of Pandoc Citations: Turn off the coloring of Pandoc Citations [@citekey] done by this theme.
-- Turn off "Annotation Tags": "Annotation Tags" will visually emphasize some tags that are commonly used for academic reading.
+- Turn off "Annotation Tags": "Annotation Tags" are about a dozen of tags for academic reading, e.g. "#definition" that are visually emphasized.
 - Turn off Active Line Highlighting
-- Turn off Alternating Row Coloring: Affects tables, Command Palette & Suggesters.
+- Turn off Alternating Row Coloring
-- Command Palette: Move the plugin name back to the left: Enable this in case some commands are aren't displayed properly in the Command Palette.
-- Disable Relationship Lines for lists: If you want to use a custom relationship line snippet or the relationship lines from the Outliner plugin, you can disable this theme's relationship lines to prevent interference.
-- Remove lines in Calendar: Remove the lines in the Calendar plugin's Calendar (making it more similar to its default look).

 ## Plugin Compatibility[^1]